segasai/minimint/docs/manual_data_prep.rst

 Manual Download and Prepare
 ===========================

-If you download archives manually, minimint can provide URL lists and then prepare unpacked files locally.
+If you prefer to download MIST data manually, minimint can provide URL lists.
+You can then use these downloaded files to prepare the isochrones for the interpolators.

 Get archive URLs
 ----------------